Blitzkrieg: Low Countries and France, 1940

-Prior to the German offensive in May, Winston Churchill had said "Thank God for the French Army".
-That same French army collapsed after barely two months of fighting.
-This was in shocking contrast to the four years of trench warfare which French forces had engaged in during the First World War.
-The French president of the Ministerial Council, Reynaud, analyzed the collapse in a speech on 21 May 1940:
+Prior to the German offensive in May, Winston Churchill had said, "Thank God for the French Army".
+The same French Army collapsed after barely two months of fighting.
+That was in shocking contrast to the four years of trench warfare on which French forces had engaged during the First World War.
+French Prime Minister Paul Reynaud, analyzed the collapse in a speech on 21 May 1940:

-The Germans had not used paratroop attacks in France and only made one big drop in the Netherlands, to capture three bridges; some small glider-landings were conducted in Belgium to take bottle-necks on routes of advance before the arrival of the main force (the most renowned being the landing on Fort Eben-Emael in Belgium).
+The Germans had not used paratroopry attacks in France and made only one large drop in the Netherlands to capture three bridges; some small glider-landings were conducted in Belgium to take bottlenecks on routes of advance before the arrival of the main force (the most renowned being the landing on Fort Eben-Emael in Belgium).